markusthemaker/DewPointThermometer/README.md

   - Uploads data every 5 minutes if Wi-Fi or Ethernet is connected.
   - Skips uploads gracefully if disconnected.

+## Changelog

   ## Changelog from Version 1.0 to 2.0:

   - Data Acquisition Approach:
       Changed from a request/response model (indoor station requesting outdoor data) to both indoor and outdoor sensors autonomously sending data over LoRa at fixed intervals.
 The base station now only listens, simplifying communication.

   - Multiple Sensor Nodes for Indoor/Outdoor:
       Instead of measuring indoor conditions at the main station, a separate indoor LoRa sensor node sends indoor data.
 This allows flexible placement of the indoor sensor, potentially reducing self-heating and interference.

    - Stale Data Handling:
       Instead of resetting values to 0.0 when data is old, the code now uses boolean flags to indicate old data.
 The LCD displays "---" for stale indoor or outdoor data, clearly distinguishing no-data scenarios from actual zero values.

    - Humidity Rounding Improvement:
       Humidity is now rounded before displaying, ensuring values like 37.6% appear as 38% rather than truncating.

   - Sleep Feature:
     The sensor nodes now use deep sleep between transmissions, significantly reducing power consumption and avoiding self-heating issues inside the sensor enclosure (<0.01C - beyond accuracy of sensor).
 This helps maintain more accurate measurements and prolongs battery life when operating off-grid.

+  ## Changelog from Version 2.0 to 3.0:

+  - Listen Before Talk (LBT) via RSSI check:
+    A function isChannelClear() measures the RSSI over a brief period (200 ms) to ensure the channel is free below a certain threshold (RSSI_THRESHOLD = -80 dBm).
+If the channel is busy, the sensor waits and checks again before transmitting.

+  - LoRa Radio Configuration Changes:
+    - Spreading Factor changed to 10 (was lower in v1.2, e.g. 7 or 8).
+A higher SF increases link reliability over longer ranges but also increases airtime.
+    - Coding Rate changed to 4/6 (previously 4/5 or 4/8 in v1.2).
+This can improve robustness at the cost of throughput.
+    - Transmit Power set to 14 dBm (down from a higher value in v1.2, e.g. 20 dBm), which is more compliant with typical EU duty-cycle and power regulations.
+    - Frequency set to 868300000 Hz (explicit 868.3 MHz), previously something like 868E6 or 868.1 MHz.
+    - Duty Cycle mention and practical sending interval set to 40 seconds to stay under 1% duty cycle constraints if the typical packet transmission is around 400 ms.

 ## Design Principles

 1. **Reliability in Noise:**